thumbliner/thumbliner/meme.md

 ---

 # Meme
-_Brainrot Meets High-Brow: A Loopy Mutation_
+_High-Brow Meets Brainrot: A Loopy Mutation_

+---

+> “All things are subject to the law of cause and effect.”<br>
+> — Carl Menger

 ---